 Course Reserves for Students

-Electronic books are organized by course in the library catalog
+Books (physical and electronic) on reserve are also organized by course in the catalog.

 Course Reserves for Faculty / Academic Coordinators

 The Library is switching to Leganto, a new reserve tool.
 Contact us with questions.

 Linking from Canvas to Library Course Reserves:

 There is a link to Library Course Reserves from within your Canvas course:

 From your Canvas course page, select "Library Reserves/Guides" from the navigation bar on the left Click the link under "Library Reserves" to connect directly to your course reserve page in the library catalog Please contact the appropriate Reserve Desk for assistance with access.

 Reserve Services has three loan periods for Reserve reading - 2 hour, 4 hour, 24 hour.
 Plan for a six to eight-week ordering process for new books or additional copies of books to be ordered for Course Reserves.

 If personal books that belong to faculty are placed on reserve, we CANNOT assume responsibility for loss or damage.
 For circulation purposes, we must affix a non-removable barcode sticker to the back cover.
 Please write your complete name inside the front cover of the book.